PLCHome/ioBroker.growatt/README.md

 ### 1.1.15 (28.04.2022)

-- (PLCHome) Apple devices cannot open the adapter's config page with Safari, all values ​​are empty
+- (PLCHome) Apple devices cannot open the adapter's config page with Safari, all values are empty

 ### 1.1.14 (26.04.2022)